Understanding Gender Identity

 Society plays a large part in defining acceptable male and female roles, though many of us feel that we don’t fit fully into either of these definitions.

-A personal feeling of maleness, femaleness, or being somewhere in between is known as our gender identity.
+A personal feeling of identifying as male, female, or somewhere in between is known as our gender identity.

 Here is a useful way to think about gender: